Cuscuta

 Cuscuta (/kʌsˈkjuːtə/), commonly known as dodder or amarbel, is a genus of over 201 species of yellow, orange, or red (rarely green) parasitic plants.
+The genus possess minimal chlorophyll and utilize haustoria to extract nutrient and water from host's vascular system.
 Formerly treated as the only genus in the family Cuscutaceae, it now is accepted as belonging in the morning glory family, Convolvulaceae, on the basis of the work of the Angiosperm Phylogeny Group.

-The genus is found throughout the temperate and tropical regions of the world, with the greatest species diversity in subtropical and tropical regions; the genus becomes rare in cool temperate climates, with only four species native to northern Europe.
+The genus is found throughout the temperate and tropical regions of the world, with the greatest species diversity in subtropical and tropical regions.
+Seedlings locate host plants by sensing volatile organic compounds.
+Many species are considered noxious weeds that are harmful to agriculture, and some are valued in traditional medicine.

 Folk names include strangle tare, strangleweed, scaldweed, beggarweed, lady's laces, fireweed, wizard's net, devil's guts, devil's hair, devil's ringlet, goldthread, hailweed, hairweed, hellbine, love vine, pull-down, angel hair, and witch's hair.